How to Perform an IT Risk Assessment

 The first step in conducting an IT risk assessment is identifying your assets.
 Knowing what you must protect makes it easier to determine which threats you must be ready for.
 Start with a simple list of your known assets and expand it with the help of your team.

-Prioritize assets in order of importance to your operations.
+Prioritize assets that are important to your operations.
 All your assets are essential, but what can you least afford to lose?
 For example, your physical infrastructure and operational systems may be replaceable (especially if you have a disaster recovery strategy), but if they are out of commission, how much will it set you back financially?
 Data is valuable (and should be backed up regularly), but would compromised data set you back temporarily or open you up to legal action?

 2. Identify Threats and Vulnerabilities

-Once you know what’s on the line, start making a list of potential threats and vulnerabilities.
+Once you know what’s at stake, start making a list of potential threats and vulnerabilities.
 Threats can encompass various events or incidents, including natural disasters, deliberate attacks, or remote employees accessing systems improperly.

 Vulnerabilities are any gaps in your security that leave you open to harm from external threats.
 Penetration testing can help identify previously undetected holes in your defenses.